The batteries in our lights have changes over the years. Here's a quick guide to better understand your battery.

 The Super Drive and the Power Drive utilized an 18650 battery, while the Mini Drive used a 123A battery.
 They were charged by mini USB, and you could open the rear of the light to swap the battery if desired.

 We did a redesign with the Y6 line.
 The look of the Super Drive, Power Drive, and Mini Drive changed, but they continued to use the same batteries.
-We also switch to micro USB ports for charging.
+We also switched to micro USB ports for charging.

 Also in Y6, we introduced a few new models.
 The Mega Drive used a proprietary 2 cell 18650.